soju-sai/soju-sai.github.io/index.md

 ### BRIEF

-7 years in IT industry, an experienced Web Engineer who also managed projects, had a five years working experience in Osaka, Japan.
+A 7 years experienced Web Engineer is looking for cloud service raleted management jobs.

 Joined ec-site, salon reservation, talent platform project, and etc. Not only developed web services, but also supported projects.
-Communication, requirement confirmation, design and planning, testing, and deploying are part of my jobs as well.
-I had led Japan Basketball League ec-site project as a project leader.
+Coducted client communication, requirement confirmation, design and planning, testing, and deploying as well.
+Had led Japan Basketball League ec-site project as a project leader.
 Also held seminar to promote and share techque information in Taiwan while work for a Osaka company.
-Besides, I am familiar with Linux system, web-building AWS services, and launching virtual environment such as docker.
-My coding languages are basically PHP and JavaScript.
+Familiar with Linux system, web-building AWS services, and launching virtual environment such as docker.
+Coding languages are basically PHP and JavaScript.

 ### OBJECTIVE